QubesOS/qubes-doc/managing-os/templates/debian/upgrade-8-to-9.md

 Debian Stretch packages were first made available in the Qubes R3.1 repositories.

 If sound is not working, you may need to enable the Qubes testing repository to get the testing version of qubes-gui-agent.
 This can be done by editing the /etc/apt/sources.list.d/qubes-r3.list file and uncommenting the Qubes Updates Candidates repo.

 User-initiated updates/upgrades may not run when a templateVM first starts.
-This is due to a new Debian config setting that attempts to update automatically; it can be [disabled with](https://github.com/QubesOS/qubes-issues/issues/2621) `systemctl disable apt-daily.timer`.
+This is due to a new Debian config setting that attempts to update automatically; it should be disabled with:
+`sudo systemctl disable apt-daily.{service,timer}`.

 Relevant Discussions
 --------------------